 Within Hermes, the docking poses from GOLD docking jobs can be navigated and visualised alongside the associated protein model using the Docking Solutions pane of the Molecule Explorer window.
-It is possible to display only the ligand and the cavity atoms that were used during the docking by enabling the tickbox adjacent to Show only cavity and ligand at the bottom of this window.
-Numerical data associated with the solutions, such as the fitness score and its components, are tabulated as columns within the Docking Solutions pane.
+It is possible to display only the ligand and the cavity atoms that were used during the docking (including active waters if present) by enabling the tickbox adjacent to Show only cavity and ligand at the bottom of this window.
+A Numerical data associated with the solutions, such as the fitness score and its components, are tabulated as columns within the Docking Solutions pane.
 The data can be sorted according to selected data columns.
 Poses can be grouped.
-Poses may also be manually selected and can then be re-exported with a tailorable number of fields of associated data.
+Poses may also be manually selected and can then be reexported with a tailorable number of fields of associated data.